wok/markdown.tmbundle/README.md

 example, `/Users/yourname/Library/Application Support/MultiMarkdown`.

 If you are using MultiMarkdown 3.0, you probably need to add `/usr/local/bin` to your `PATH` variable in the TextMate preferences.
+If you don't this, you will see an error message about the multimarkdown command not being found.

 Of course, you need a working installation of MultiMarkdown.
 A few of the more advanced features require that you also install the `MultiMarkdown-Support` package, but the basics work without it.

 You can also install my MultiMarkdown TextMate [theme] as well.